 Notre Dame des Victoires (rue Notre Dame des Victoires) – and its unique collection of ex-votos (37.000!)

 Beautiful clock–mosaic at 61-63 rue de Réaumur

-Nice meal (and people watching) at Rue Montorgueil Paris
+A delicious meal (and people-watching) at Rue Montorgueil Paris

 Walk along the most charming Covered Passages